OyvindSabo/compendiums/tdt4136-introduction-to-artificial-intelligence/04-informed-search-methods.md

 ## 4.4 Iterative Improvement Algorithms

 ### Simulated annealing
 In a regular hill climb, we only take steps which lead to a higher value. **Simulated annealing**, however, is a stochastic optimization method.
 In simulated annealing, we estimate the probability that any individual step will increase the value, and then decide a step randomly, where the chance of choosing a particular step is proportional to the chance that it increases the value.
 That way, the function will act somewhat like a hillclimb, but also explore options which don't bring immediate advantage, but which might lead to a higher value in further on.
+Even if simulated annealing can be used to find the global maximum, it's nature is very reminiscent of a local search method, and is therefore classified as such.

 ### Min-conflicts heuristics
 In choosing a new value for a variable, the most obvious heuristic is to select the value that results in the minimum number of conflicts with other variables — **the min-conflicts heuristic**.